 PPD should be performed to evaluate for tuberculosis.

-Plasma very long-chain fatty acid profile in cases where adrenal leukodystrophy is suspected (based on family history or etiology is unclear after evaluation).
+Plasma very long-chain fatty acid profile should be checked in cases where adrenal leukodystrophy is suspected based on family history or etiology is unclear after evaluation.

-Treatment should be immediately initiated if the diagnosis of acute adrenal crisis is suspected as it is a potentially life-threatening condition.
+As Addison crisis is life-threatening, treatment should be initiated immediately when the diagnosis is suspected.
 However, blood samples should be saved for subsequent measurement of ACTH and cortisol levels.
 It is important to remember that a random measurement of plasma cortisol cannot confirm or exclude the diagnosis unless cortisol is unequivocally elevated.
 Elevation of ACTH with low cortisol is diagnostic of a primary adrenal problem.
 Measurement of cortisol in the ACTH stimulation test may be performed in equivocal cases where baseline lab evaluation cannot confirm the diagnosis.
 PRA is often elevated and is indicative of mineralocorticoid deficiency along with low aldosterone level.

 Patients with adrenal crisis require the following

 The first-line hormonal treatment is hydrocortisone.
 As stress dose hydrocortisone has significant mineralocorticoid activity, fludrocortisone (synthetic mineralocorticoid) is usually not required in the acute phase.
 Stress dose hydrocortisone for acute adrenal crisis is 50 mg/m2 to -100 mg/m2, which can be given as a continuous infusion.
-Typical replacement fluid after normal saline bolus is D5 Normal saline.
+Typical replacement fluid after a normal saline bolus is D5 normal saline.
 Beware that if left untreated, adrenal crisis can be fatal.

 In adults, the typical replacement oral dose of hydrocortisone is 10-15 mg/m2/day divided into two to three doses.
 If compliance with frequent dosing is an issue, more potent glucocorticoids can be given less frequently, for example, prednisone qd-bid and dexamethasone qd; however, prednisone and dexamethasone do not have mineralocorticoid activity.

-Also, mineralocorticoids should be replaced in the form of fludrocortisone at 50 µg/day to 200 µg/day (0.05-0.2 mg/day).
+Also, mineralocorticoids should be replaced in the form of fludrocortisone at 50 micrograms/day to 200 micrograms/day (0.05-0.2 mg/day).
 In the presence of fever, infection, or other illnesses, the dose of hydrocortisone should be doubled to account for stress response.
 This should be tailored according to the degree to stress.
-Identification and treatment of underlying cause such as sepsis are critical for an optimal outcome.
+Identification and treatment of underlying causes such as sepsis are critical for an optimal outcome.

 During replacement treatment, the following should be monitored to assess the adequacy of replacement therapy: